Teacher's Guide: Event Objects Notes

 keydown 'x', (e) ->

-An inexperience coder can easily confuse e
+An inexperienced coder can easily confuse e

 as an argument to keydown